AP-NORC Poll: Disasters influence thinking on climate change

 "We're living in areas that we shouldn't be living in," she said.

-The poll shows Americans are ready to pay more to deal with the changing climate — but not to pay very much.
+The poll shows that Americans are ready to pay more to deal with the changing climate — but not to pay very much.

 A majority of Americans, 57 percent, would support a proposal that would add a $1 monthly fee to their electricity bills to combat climate change.
 But most oppose proposals that would increase their own monthly costs by $10 or more.